TechnicJelle/CMGT_GraduationReport/report.typ

 #import "Plots/Output/Attempt 003 - Same as 002, but again/table.typ": table003
 #figure(
 	table003,
-	caption: [Statistics from when the wait calls were included] ) <att003_table>
+	caption: [Statistics of run #sym.hash​003 of the performance tests] ) <att003_table>

 #figure(
 	image("Plots/Output/Attempt 003 - Same as 002, but again/plot.svg"),
-	caption: [Line plot of the frametimes from when the wait calls were included] ) <att003_plot>
+	caption: [Line plot of the frametimes of run #sym.hash​003 of the performance tests] ) <att003_plot>

 #figure(
 	image("Plots/Output/Attempt 003 - Same as 002, but again/hist.svg"),
-	caption: [Histogram of the frametimes from when the wait calls were included] ) <att003_hist>
+	caption: [Histogram of the frametimes of run #sym.hash​003 of the performance tests] ) <att003_hist>